-The USC School of Pharmacy pioneered experiential learning for Doctor of Pharmacy students in the late 1960s and today remains an innovator in preparing students for pharmacy practice in a wide variety of settings.
+The USC Alfred E. Mann School of Pharmacy and Pharmaceutical Sciences, formerly known as USC Mann, pioneered experiential learning for Doctor of Pharmacy students in the late 1960s and today remains an innovator in preparing students for pharmacy practice in a wide variety of settings.

 Patient care experiences begin early, increasing in scope and complexity as students progress through the program.
 By the time they finish the PharmD program, students will have completed a minimum of 1,740 hours of experiential learning.

 Students benefit from the School’s broad network of affiliates—some 300 sites with more than 400 volunteer faculty and preceptors, many of whom are alumni of the program.
-Students are provided many options for clinical site placements and are not required to relocate out of the Los Angeles area to complete the program.
+Students are provided many options for clinical site placements, including sites within the Los Angeles area and beyond.

 Years 1-3: Introductory Pharmacy Practice Experiences (IPPEs)

-During the first three weeks of the curriculum, students receive intensive, hands-on training in immunization and screening tests for blood pressure, cholesterol and diabetes.
-Skills are further honed through frequent participation in local health fairs–one is held nearly every week throughout the year.
-At health fairs, students provide vaccinations, conduct a variety of health screenings and offer community health education under the supervision of faculty and alumni preceptors.
+During the first semester of the curriculum, students receive intensive, hands-on training in immunization and screening tests for blood pressure, cholesterol and diabetes.
+Skills are further honed through frequent participation in local health fairs held throughout the year.
+At health fairs, students provide vaccinations, conduct a variety of health screenings and offer community health education under the supervision of faculty and preceptors.

 Then, continuing throughout the first three years of the PharmD program, each student completes a minimum of 300 hours of experiential learning.
 Years 1-3 include experiences in the community, hospital and elective pharmacy practice.
-Students choose electives that further broaden their knowledge in an area of special relevance to their chosen career path.
+Students may choose an elective that further broadens their knowledge in an area of special relevance to their career path interests.

 Classroom instruction during the first three years is time designed to complement and enhance the experiences gained at the various practice sites, contributing to the overall professional development of the student.